bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

-With Vim, I recommend against the use of any multi-cursor plugins, instead the modern `gn` [command](http://vimcasts.org/episodes/operating-on-search-matches-using-gn) is the natural operator for this scenerio.
+With Vim, I recommend against the use of any multi-cursor plugins, instead the modern `gn` [command](http://vimcasts.org/episodes/operating-on-search-matches-using-gn) is the natural operator for this scenario.

 Helpers to add to `~/.vimrc`